DanialArab/NoSQL/README.md

         { _id: ObjectId("650dbbe4e0557b6b3a8824a5"), name: 'Mo', age: 36 }
       ]

-for less than of a value:
+for less than a value (lt means less than in below):

       test> db.users.find({"age": {$lt: 30}})
       [